 \subsection{Linear SDEs \& Pearson diffusions}

 Let again $X_t = \sigma W_t$ for some $\sigma>0$ and a real Brownian motion $W$.
 The factor processes $Z$ appearing above are then special cases of the linear SDE

 studied e.g. in \cite[Ch.~4]{Kloeden1992} or \cite[Prop.
 21.2]{kallenberg}.
 Well-known special cases are the geometric Brownian motion ($c=d=0$) and the Ornstein-Uhlenbeck-process ($b=0$).
 Relevant in our context is the less common case $d=0$, on which we focus now.
-Also in this case, recall from Proposition~\ref{prop:Zexp}, the SDE is explicitly solvable, with solution given by
+Using ~\eqref{eq:Zexplicit}, the solution is given by

 where

 Solutions of \eqref{eq:linearSDE} have also been studied in the context of reciprocal gamma diffusions (see e.g. the `Case~4' in \cite{forman2008pearson}) or also Pearson diffusions.
 These are generalizations of \eqref{eq:linearSDE} that allow for a square-root term in the diffusion coefficient.